Qubik65536/resume/resume.typ

   github: "iXORTech/Typstify",
 )
 - Develop the application, a Typst editor for iPadOS, using Swift, SwiftUI, and Rust, bridged by #link("https://github.com/chinedufn/swift-bridge")[chinedufn/swift-bridge].
+- Contribute to various open-source dependencies of the project.

 #project(
   name: "ungoogled-chromium-macos",